 In spite of launching without Warner Music Group-owned recordings and after complex negotiations with other significant recordings, Spotify has racked up one million unique users in both the free and premier tiers within a week after its launch in India last week.

 While Spotify has yet to confirm an individual number of free users and subscribers, the Swedish music streaming company has confirmed its current consumer base of one million in India to Billboard.
-So far as subscription is concerned, Spotify is charging its users a monthly amount of Rs.
+So far as the subscription is concerned, Spotify is charging its users a monthly amount of Rs.
 119 after an initial free trial period of 30 days.
-Spotify’s success in the Indian market is significant since it is competing not only with Apple Music but also with some local music streaming services primarily dominated by the Bollywood music and film industry.
+Spotify’s success in the Indian market is significant since it competes with Apple Music and some local music streaming services primarily dominated by the Bollywood music and film industry.